yftorrezg/30-Days-Of-JavaScript/23_Day_Event_listeners/23_day_event_listeners.md

 - keyup - when a key is up
 - keypress - when we press any key
 - onload - when the browser has finished loading a page

-Test the above event types by replacing event type in the above snippet code.

 ### Getting value from an input element